olavea/Lillian-and-Ola-Vea-com/content/blog/peek-a-boo-component/index.md

 ---
-title: Password Peek-a-boo Component for login
+title: How to create a Password Peek-a-boo Component
+author: olavea
+date: 2022-03-20
 ---

 ## My Skill Builder Session:

-Today I made a Password Peek-a-boo component for the login page on our POW!-website.
+Today I made a Password Peek-a-boo component for the login page on our POW!-website, keep reading or watch my live [skill-builder session on YouTube](https://youtu.be/_MqchVYIaH0).

 ## What did I do?